Fateme (Fatima) Nateghi

 Bio

-As a postdoctoral scholar at the Stanford Center for Biomedical Informatics Research, I find myself at the exciting intersection of machine learning and healthcare.
-My journey began with a PhD in Biomedical Sciences from KU Leuven in Belgium, where I delved into the complexities of machine learning algorithms and their transformative potential in healthcare settings.
-My research, particularly focused on adapting these algorithms for time-to-event data (a method used for predicting specific events in a patient’s future), has not only been a challenging endeavor but also a deeply fulfilling one.
+As a postdoc researcher at the Division of Computational Medicine, I find myself at the exciting intersection of machine learning and healthcare.
+My journey began with a PhD in Biomedical Sciences from KU Leuven in Belgium, where I explored the complexities of machine learning algorithms and their transformative potential in clinical settings.
+My research focused on adapting these algorithms for time-to-event data, a method used to predict when specific events may occur in a patient’s future.

 Professional Education